adamcysec/CSAPP/README.md

 streamlit run pypi_streamlit.py
 ```

-Note if you have more than one version of python installed you may need to run streamlit like so:
+Note: if you have more than one version of python installed you may need to run streamlit like so:

 ```
 python3 -m streamlit run pypi_streamlit.py